input-output-hk/lace/packages/e2e-tests/README.md

 - chrome
 - edge
 - firefox
-  - does not support network interception or console log collection, so some tests/features are disabled (using the @SkipFirefox tag)
+  - does not support network interception or console log collection, so some tests/features are disabled (using `@skip(browserName="firefox")` tag)
   - works only with Firefox Developer Edition, as the regular version does not allow the use of extensions
   - does not support device emulation, so popup mode is simulated by simply resizing the window, which is not an ideal method of simulation